Cellar Construction Tips

 This guide is designed to provide contractors and builders with a quick overview of the necessary elements required to properly build a wine cellar.
 Due to the wide array of unique circumstances, (size, location of the cellar, cooling requirements) each cellar will be distinct, however the basic build requirements remain the same

 The ideal location for a wine cellar is still in the basement, below grade.
+The basement will generally also have a mechanical room for any needed cooling equipment.
 If the cellar is located adjacent to at least one outside wall of the dwelling, then it is preferred to be in the northeast corner which gets the least amount of sunlight.
 Here, the sun has the least heating impact on the outside walls.
 A cellar with no external walls may be situated virtually anywhere under roof.
-Many homes have unused crawl spaces which people think make great cellars but in reality they are too hot in summer and too cold in the winter months.
-This depends on geographic location.
+Many homes have unused crawl spaces which people think make great cellars but soon find these cubby holes are too hot in summer and too cold in the winter months, depending on the geographic location of the house.

-6 mil approved poly must be installed on the “warm” side of walls and ceiling of the wine cellar (If you are standing inside your cellar the vapour barrier is on the other side of the insulation next to the outside walls of the cellar)
+A plastic vapour barrier, approved vapor retarder or at least 6 mil poly must be installed on the “warm” side of walls and ceiling of the wine cellar.
+If you are standing inside your cellar the vapour barrier is to be applied on the other side of the insulation, next to the outside walls of the cellar.
+All seams of the vapour barrier should be taped to allow a continuous application between and around all studs and ceiling joists.

-- R-22 batt insulation (Roxul) for 2 x 6 framed (exterior) walls to be installed after the vapour barrier
+R-22 batt insulation (Roxul) for 2 x 6 framed (exterior) walls is installed before the vapour barrier between the studs.
+R-32 batt insulation is installed in the ceiling.

 Insulation for Concrete Walls and Ceiling (cold cellar)